 Oil your bowl and cover.
 Put it somewhere warm to prove for about an hour or until at least doubled in size.

 When ready turn out the dough and knock back.
-Put your pan on the heat empty.
+Put your pan on the heat with 1 tbsp of oil.
 Measure the whole lot on some digital scales and divide by 8.
 It's usually about 115 grams each Naan.
-Roll it out as best you can to about a pound coin thickness and pop it in the pan.
+Roll it out as best you can to about2 mm thickness and pop it in the pan.
+I roll it out once and leave it for 20 seconds before going back and rolling it out again to help it stop shrinking back when it gets in the pan.

-It usually takes a couple of mins each side and I do time it.
+It usually takes about 1-2 mins each side and I do time it.
 Otherwise I daydream.
 Some may be thicker and need one minute more each side.
+Add more oil as you need to.

 When reheating for added lushness I refresh mine with another light brush of garlic butter.
 I just make the butter with another 25 g of salted butter and 1/2 tsp of garlic powder melted and stirred well.